Google

-Havana Brown Cat Breed: History, Temperament And Health Issues
+Havana Brown Cat Breed: History, Temperament & Health

 This breed's origins are the same as for the Oriental Shorthair, but it has come to resemble the Russian Shorthair.
 Over the past decade, the breed has struggled to exist.
 To overcome this, in 1998 the CFA agreed to allow outcrossing again.
 As graceful as they look, Havana Browns are very physical cats - they are, for example, great climbers.